Center for Strategic and International Studies: Personnel

 Henry Kissinger leads a 2011 discussion on China at CSIS.

 The chairman of the board of trustees As of 2018, Thomas Pritzker, is also chairman and chief executive officer of The Pritzker Organization.
-He is also executive chairman of Hyatt Hotels Corporation and serves on the board of directors of Royal Caribbean Cruises Ltd. Former U.S. Deputy Secretary of Defense John J. Hamre served as the president and chief executive officer of CSIS from April 2000.
+Former U.S. Deputy Secretary of Defense John J. Hamre served as the president and chief executive officer of CSIS from January 2000 until May 2026, when he became CEO Emeritus upon his retirement.
+General Joseph Dunford assumed the role of CEO on May 7, 2026.

 The board of trustees has included former senior government officials, including Henry Kissinger, Zbigniew Brzezinski, William Cohen, George Argyros, and Brent Scowcroft.

 The board also includes major U.S. corporate leaders – prominent figures in the fields of finance, oil & gas, private equity, real-estate, academia and media.

-CSIS' 220 full-time staff and its large network of affiliated scholars develop policy-proposals and initiatives that address current issues in international relations.
+CSIS's 275 full-time staff and its large network of affiliated scholars develop policy-proposals and initiatives that address current issues in international relations.
 In 2012, CSIS had a staff of 63 program staffers, 73 scholars and 80 interns.
 The center also worked with 241 affiliate advisors and fellows as well as with 202 advisory board members and senior counselors.

 Hamre and Nunn have broadened the reach of the CSIS into public-policy analysis.
 The Department of Defense, as part of the 2012 National Defense Authorization Act, commissioned CSIS to conduct an independent assessment of U.S. interests in the Asia-Pacific region.
 In May 2009, President Barack Obama thanked the CSIS bipartisan Commission on Cybersecurity for its help in developing the Obama administration's policies on cyberwarfare.
 The Center was influential in the development of the Obama White House's foreign policy.
 "For the last four years, every Friday afternoon, I've asked my staff to prepare me a reading binder for the weekend", said National Security Advisor Tom Donilon.
 "The task is to go out and try to find the most interesting things that they can find with respect to national security issues [and] almost every week, there are products from CSIS."
 Within the intelligence community, CSIS is known for having "some of the most insightful analysis and innovative ideas for strengthening our national security", according to John Brennan.

 Assessments

 John Kempthorne wrote in Fairness & Accuracy in Reporting that CSIS was "heavily funded by the US government, arms dealers and oil companies, [and] is a consistently pro-war think tank".

+In its 2019 rankings—the latest available—the University of Pennsylvania rated CSIS as the #1 think tank in the United States, and the #4 think tank worldwide.